mihai-rotaru/xmlstar-val-compiler/README.md

-A compiler for xmlstar, which uses the 'val' sub-command to test for validity.
+A compiler for xmlstar, which uses the 'val' sub-command to test XML files for validity.

 Needs the xmlstar binary ( xml ) in the $PATH.

-xmlstar can be downloaded from: http://xmlstar.sourceforge.net/download.php
+xmlstar binaries can be downloaded from: http://xmlstar.sourceforge.net/download.php